bharathshankarwork/amazon-ecommerce-analysis/README.md

 - What are monthly sales trends?

 ## Key Findings
-- Electronics dominates revenue at £6.6bn out of £9.94bn total
+- Electronics dominates revenue at £6.6bn out of £9.94bn total,
 - Products rated below 3.0 have 3x higher return rates than those rated above 3.0
+- Return rate rises sharly with product rating upto 3.0, then flattens around 10-15%
 - Device usage is equally split across Mobile, Web and Tablet at 33% each
 - Clothing has highest average discount at 40% vs Electronics at 22.5%
 - Overall platform return rate is 11.6%